uw-dims/dims-adminguide/docs/source/installingdimsinstance.rst

 Installation of a Complete DIMS Instance
 ========================================

-The Distributred Incident Management System (DIMS) is a system comprised of many sub-systems.
+The Distributed Incident Management System (DIMS) is a system comprised of many sub-systems.
 That is to say, there are many inter-related and inter-dependent services that work together to provide a coherent whole which is called a *DIMS instance*.
 These subsytems may be provided by daemons running